simplefin/bank-access/README.md

     banka run <BANK DOMAIN>/list-accounts

 which will prompt you for your credentials and write a JSON string to stdout.
+For more options,
+run with `--help`:

+    banka run --help

 ## If your bank isn't listed ##